 However, to assist employers in selecting the most qualified candidates from the largest applicant pool possible, Career Services can:

 - Assist recruiters with accessing certain groups on campus to provide a more inclusive applicant pool.

 - Help employers identify and outreach to appropriate audiences based on nondiscriminatory criteria such as major, academic year, GPA.

 - Assist employers in promoting their opportunities on campus through various channels including emails, social media, partnering with faculty and other appropriate offices, bulletin boards, etc.

-- Provide instructions to employers for posting on Nittany Lion Career Network, a job board that is accessible by students of all majors across all Penn State campuses as well as geographically dispersed alumni.
+- Provide instructions to employers for posting on Nittany Lion Careers, a job board that is accessible by students of all majors across all Penn State campuses as well as geographically dispersed alumni.